lucasnell/nell_website/README.md

 #### Important notes:

 - Only make changes inside the `_build` folder!
-Edits to the parent `ives_lab` directory files may disappear the next time someone builds the site.
+    Edits to the parent `nell_website` directory files will probably disappear the next time someone builds the site.
 - Although I have "Commit your changes" as a single step, you really should do this multiple times, especially if you're making significant changes.
 - I recommend using RStudio to change content because it provides useful